AlxisHenry/npmjs-packages-lookup/README.md

 $ node index.js
 ```

+If you encounter the following error `SyntaxError: Cannot use import statement outside a module`, dont forgot to set `"type": "module` in your `package.json`.

 If you want to setup specific needles to search for, you can edit the `search.json` file and add your own needles.

 **Note:** The `search.json` file must be an array of strings and the search is performed with the `includes` method.